 Our mission and our priority is the safety of all U.S. citizens abroad.
 We provide an assessment about the conditions in any given location in the world based on the threat to U.S. citizens, without regard to other countries’ assessments for their citizens.

 We will review and update a Travel Advisory as needed, based on security and safety information.
-We will otherwise review Level 1 and 2 Travel Advisories at minimum every 12 months and Level 3 and 4 Travel Advisories every six months.
+At minimum, we will review Level 1 and 2 Travel Advisories every 12 months and Level 3 and 4 Travel Advisories every six months.

 Travel Advisories are based on safety and security conditions that could affect the lives and interests of U.S. citizens abroad, not on political considerations.